dfdx2/100-days-of-code/r2-log.md

 ### R2D3
 Today worked on some LeetCode and CodeWars then continued programming problems from Data Structures & Algorithms in Java

+### R2D4
+Today I worked with Spring Boot modifying my backend and trying to get it connected to the mongoDB